 Even though YouTube offers CC BY content, and even though they are marked as such by the video’s uploader, it does not necessarily mean that the content of the video can be used.
 As mentioned earlier, it also does not mean that the YouTube CC BY licence is the definitive licence of that video – the description still needs to be consulted for possible differences.
 For example, the video might be listed under the CC BY filter, but the description communicates that the author does not wish for the content to be used for commercial purposes (CC BY-NC).

 When using CC BY videos from YouTube, users still need to ensure that the content of the ‘original’ video is not copyrighted to someone else.
-It is not uncommon for video creators to use other people’s content without their permission and claim the video as their own.
+It is not uncommon for video creators to use other people’s content without their permission and claim the video (or pieces thereof) as their own.
 Even if your source was marked CC BY, by using other people’s copyrighted material can still be regarded as theft.

 Probably the most important part of CC BY videos is that attribution needs to be given to the original creator (with a link to either their channel or the video).
 The Creative Commons licences stipulate that a link to the licence agreement also needs to be supplied.
 There are many ways to do this, but to cover all your bases, it should preferably be done in the video itself and in the description section.
 Remember that not all media devices (e.g. some smart TVs) are able to show descriptions of videos – in which case attribution should feature in the video itself.
 In the video material, attribution can be given in the credits section or while the content is playing.
 YouTube makes it easy to add text and hyperlinks to video descriptions.